Session Expired

 Business Impact

-If you use synthetic media in communications, you must ensure it does not mislead or defame individuals or face legal penalties.
+If you use synthetic media in communications, you must ensure it does not mislead or defame individuals or face penalties.

 State